 The Community Involvement Scheme, appendices and associated explanations appear to be clear and appropriate.
 However, Welsh Government does have serious reservations regarding the proposed timetable which indicates it will take over 5 years to prepare the LDP with adoption not until 2019.
 However, the Council accepts that the timetable could be more ambitious and learn from good practice gained from other LDP's.
 The Council also welcomes the intention of Welsh Government to work closely with Officers to ensure that such good practice is incorporated into each stage of the Plan's progression. ii) Amending the timetable to include for a standard 12 month period from submission to receipt of Inspector's Report. iii) Amending the Plan period to 2015 - 2030.
 The proposed timetable will mean that there is a significant gap between the end date of the UDP (2015) and having a replacement adopted Plan which will increase the likelihood of planning by ad hoc appeal decisions.
 The Council recognises the implications of not having an adopted development plan following the expiry of the adopted UDP at the end of 2015 in terms of housing land supply and planning by appeal and the delay in putting in place CIL and accepts that swifter progress on the LDP will help plug that policy 'gap'.
-Infrastructure Levy (CIL) charging The Council has reconsidered the Plan period and accepts that a Plan period running from 2015 to 2030 is advantageous in terms of ensuring a clear transition from UDP to LDP Plan periods and allowing for a longer Plan period following adoption.
+The timetable will mean that a Community Infrastructure Levy (CIL) charging schedule could not be introduced until 2019 at the earliest (pooled s106 contributions such as those for education will be restricted by Regulations well before this date resulting in the loss of a funding source for key social and other infrastructure.
+The Council has reconsidered the Plan period and accepts that a Plan period running from 2015 to 2030 is advantageous in terms of ensuring a clear transition from UDP to LDP Plan periods and allowing for a longer Plan period following adoption.
 Over half of Ipa's in Wales have adopted, or are in the final stages of adopting an LDP so there is a considerable amount of experience of using the system.
 Drawing

 on the lessons learned and examples of

 best practice, it should now be possible to

 prepare an LDP in 4 years.

+propare an Ebr in 4 years.

 Flintshire has an officer team in place

 capable of delivering a sound plan

 expeditiously and a 4 year target should

 not be unduly ambitious.
 It is also

 anticipated that elected members would

 respond to the challenge given the clear

 benefits of having a new plan in place at

 an earlier date.

-an eanler date.

 When finalizing the Delivery Agreement,

 consideration should be given to

 amending the timetable so that i) the LDP

 is submitted for examination by the end of

 2016 ii) the standard 12 month period is

 allocated for the examination and

 inspector's report.

 Consideration should also be given to

 amending the proposed plan period so

 that the start date follows on from the

 UDP.
 The extension of the Plan period to

 2030 would improve the plans shelf life

 after adoption, and there would be a

 longer period over which to demonstrate

+delivery at the examination.

 delivery at the examination.